Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Simulation

 The ionization rate of hydrogen is calculated on-the-fly and both photo-ionization and collisional-ionization are taken into account.
 The spatially uniform and redshift-dependent UV background (UVB) radiation \citep{FG11} is adopted at $z<6$ and self-shielding correction is included in the simulation.
-A part of the gas particles can be transformed into stars or black holes (BH), and the energy released from the supernova and super-massive black hole are considered.
-Two different AGN feedback modes, quasar mode and kinetic wind-mode, depending on the accretion rate of the gas to the BH are both considered in the IllustrisTNG simulation.
+A part of the gas particles can be transformed into stars or black holes (BH), and the energy released from the supernova and super-massive black hole are considered. \RAm{Two different AGN feedback modes were considered in the IllustrisTNG simulation: the quasar mode (distributing thermal energy like quasars at high accretion rate) and the radio model (kinetic wind from AGN radio jets at low accretion rate). }

 Several galaxy formation models in the IllustrisTNG are updated from the original Illustris simulation.
 Here we only describe the two major updates but refer the reader to \cite{Pillepich+2018a} for more complete descriptions.
 First, the low-accretion rate mode for AGN feedback uses kinetic wind \citep{Weinberger+2017} instead of the bubble model \citep{Sijacki+2007}.
 This modification improves the discrepancy between the Illustris and the observations, such as the galaxy stellar mass function on the massive side.
 It also increases the overall HI fraction, in particular at the halo region.
 Second, the magnetic field is introduced, and this affects the massive halo and suppress the star formation. \cite{Pillepich+2018} shows that these different treatments for the astrophysical effects may bring prominent effects on the temperature or {\HI} density field on cosmological scales.